 The Recruitment and Onboarding Process outlines the procedure for the hiring and onboarding of administrative and scientific support staff.

-WVPU has an established 4-member Working Group on Equal Opportunities (WGEO) with an elected Diversity Manager serving as its chair.
+WVPU has an established four-member Working Group on Equal Opportunities (WGEO) with an elected diversity manager serving as its chair.
 The mission of the WGEO is to contribute to the expansion of equal opportunities within the WVPU community.